Machiaweliczny/oppailang/README.md

-# Opa #
+# Oppai #

-Opa is an advanced framework for JavaScript.
+Oppaii is an advanced framework for JavaScript.
 There are real applications fully developed with Opa such as the [PEPS Communication Platform](https://github.com/MLstate/PEPS), [RiskyBird](https://github.com/alokmenghrajani/riskybird) and [many others](https://github.com/trending?l=opa&since=weekly).

-Opa is made of two parts:
+Oppai is made of two parts:

 * A compiler from the Opa language, which features JavaScript-like syntax but introduces many enhancements;
 * A JavaScript library, which is used at runtime.